billmerrill/highlights/decisions.md

 ## GeoJSON mappings
 - FeatureCollections per day
 - LineStrings Per GPX Track (could be multiple per file, multiple per day)
+- Artifacts without locations will be groups with its day in the view.

 ## UX
 -